 I am Assistant Professor of Political Science at Providence College.
 My interests are in political theory, broadly conceived.
-The questions that have always driven my passion for philosophy are: “Who am I?,” “What does it mean to be human?,” and “What is the relationship of the human person to society?”
+The questions that have always driven my passion for philosophy are: “Who am I?,” “What does it mean to be human?,” and “What is the nature of human freedom?”

-My current projects are focused around the political significance of Plato’s Symposium and its appropriation by modern German thinkers, especially Nietzsche, Freud, and Mann.
+My current projects are focused around the political significance of Plato’s Symposium and its reception by late Modern thinkers, especially Freud, Nietzsche, and Kierkegaard.

 I am an active preacher.
 Over the course of the past few years I have given talks or retreats at the University of Maryland Catholic Center, Dartmouth College, Boston University, University of Notre Dame Law School, the Diocese of Providence, and at the Motherhouse of the Dominican Sisters of St. Cecilia.